pingcap/docs-cn/tidb-cloud/tidb-cloud-import-local-files.md

     If the CSV file does not have a row for the column names, do not select **Use the first row as column name**.
 In this case:

-    - If the target table already exists, make sure the order of the columns is the same as the column list of the target table.
+    - If the target table already exists, the columns in the CSV file will be imported into the target table in order.
+Extra columns will be truncated and missing columns will be filled with default values.
+You can also select the **Ignore the first row** option to ignore the first row and start importing from the second row.

     - If you need TiDB Cloud to create the target table, input the name for each column.
 The column name must start with letters (a-z and A-Z) or numbers (0-9), and can contain letters (a-z and A-Z), numbers (0-9), and the underscore (_) character.
 You can also change the data type if needed.